Toomre stability of disk galaxies in quasi-linear MOND: Disk stability and surface density

 In the MOND case, the extra factor of $\nu \left( 1 + \frac{K_0}{2} \right)$ entering into a stability analysis partially counters the boost to ${\Omega_r}$.
 Nonetheless, our results in the top panel of Figure \ref{L_crit} indicate that $\lambda_{crit}$ is still smaller than for a bare Newtonian disk.
 To understand this, suppose that the circular orbit frequency is ${\Omega_c}$.
 It can be straightforwardly shown that

 Here, $n$ is the logarithmic radial derivative of $\left| g_r \right|$, the magnitude of the radial gravity.
-Combining this relation with the fact that MOND approximately boosts $g_r$ by a factor of $\nu$ (Section \ref{Section_ALM}), we can write Equation \ref{L_crit_MOND} in terms of the Newtonian angular frequency ${\Omega_{c, N}}$.
+Combining Equation \ref{Omega_r_c_relation} with the fact that MOND approximately boosts $g_r$ by a factor of $\nu$ (Section \ref{Section_ALM}), we can write Equation \ref{L_crit_MOND} in terms of the Newtonian angular frequency ${\Omega_{c, N}}$.

 The factors of $\nu$ cancel between the numerator and denominator.
-This is because $\nu$ enhances both the global RC and the local response of $\bm{g}$ to a density perturbation.\footnote{A similar cancellation is also evident in Equations \ref{Perturbation_g_QUMOND} and \ref{Perturbation_g_AQUAL}}.
+This is because $\nu$ enhances both the global RC and the local response of $\bm{g}$ to a density perturbation.
 As a result, $\lambda_{crit}$ does not differ too greatly from the Newtonian result in the absence of DM.

 Even so, some differences do exist because we are left with an extra factor of $\left( 1 + \frac{K_0}{2} \right) < 1$ in the numerator of Equation \ref{L_crit_MOND_ALM}.
 In the deep-MOND regime, this factor is $\frac{3}{4}$.
 Regardless of the central $\Sigma_0$, this regime is always reached in the outskirts of a galaxy.